dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 is abstract).
 The ultimate solution is to make a distinction between the 'front-facing' part of Entity and the rest.

+### Level
+- Added ``removeEntity`` so that the game can remove destroyed entities.
+The alternative would be internal 'garbage collection' inside level, but that would also require at least one new method.

 ### ControlsBehavior
 - Modified ``reactToControls()`` to take in the subject entity as a parameter.